VIKASBISATI/Wondr-Assignment/README.md

-## Available Scripts
+## Steps to run the project

-In the project directory, you can run:
+You can run the project using the below instructions

 ### `git clone`